The notion of a circular city has taken to occupy center stage as a main concept for sustainable zero-waste urban futures.

 * How to reflect and recode the organic intertwined generative helixes of the city’s DNA?

 The circulariCITY program addresses the urban circuits and looping dimensions in a holistic, integrated way.
-The international and transdisciplinary program aims at finding red threads to stitch the loops together, cross-cutting and challenging a long-overdue disciplinary fixity in approaching circular thinking.
-It brings together Berlin/German, Dutch and international experts and decision makers committed to the transition towards a Circular City and Circular Economy.
+The German, Dutch and international and transdisciplinary program aims at finding red threads to stitch the loops together, cross-cutting and challenging a long-overdue disciplinary fixity in approaching circular thinking.
+It brings together international experts and decision makers committed to the transition towards a Circular City and Circular Economy.

 • Information: Circular Platforms (November 2022)